robiul-islam-rubel/python_code_generation/README.md

 ##### Inference
-For inference, you can run any file which is start with infer.
-Remember if order to run the Codellama-13b file, you need higher ```GPU``` resources.
+For inference, you can run any file that starts with infer.
+Remember to run the Codellama-13b file, you need higher ```GPU``` resources.